I just got engaged now what?

 What not to do after getting engaged?

-These are amazing questions and I will answer them below.
+These are great questions, and I will answer them below.

 What to do when you get engaged…

 Before we get started on our most popular question: I Am Engaged!
 Now What?
 We wanted you to take the time to like our Facebook Page here!
-We also use affiliate links in our blog posts which means we can make a commission if you use any of our affiliate links.
+We also use affiliate links in our blog posts, meaning we can make a commission if you use any of our affiliate links.

 Sign up for your FREE wedding planning checklist here